dnkmmr69420/brew-user/README.md

 A seperate user that manages homebrew.
 This would be useful for systems that have multiple users so there would be a user that has the privelege to manage homebrew.

-All users can execute programs installed with brew but csn't make any changes in the brew directory except for brew user and of course root (which shouldn't be used for homebrew)
+All users can execute programs installed with brew but can't make any changes in the brew directory except for brew user and of course root (which shouldn't be used for homebrew)

 # Overview
 Brew should work like normal but executing the command would be a little different.
 These commands use the sudo password.